Karl Benson: Early life

 Benson was born in La Grande, Oregon, on December 1, 1951 to Leonard Benson (father): a freight agent at Consolidated Freightways and construction company co-owner and Ruth Oxford (mother): a small construction company co-owner and active member of the Lutheran church.
 Benson had an older brother named Michael and has two other brothers named Eric and Mark.
 Before high school, Benson grew up in Yakima, Spokane, and Pullman, Washington.

 Benson attended and graduated from Pullman High School in 1970, and played for the high school's football, basketball, and baseball teams.
-Benson played first baseman and catcher, and earned first-team all-league honors in, both, his junior and senior seasons in 1969 and 1970.
+Benson played first base and catcher, and earned first-team all-league honors in, both, his junior and senior seasons in 1969 and 1970.
 Additionally, during his senior season, Benson led the league in home runs and batted a .405 batting average.

 College years

 Benson spent his first two years of his undergraduate education and college baseball career at Spokane Falls Community College on scholarship and played for its baseball team as a second baseman for its 1971 and 1972 seasons.
 The college's head coach Bill Johnson described Benson as a "hardworking, competitive young man who accepted the role of leader and role model for his teammates".
 Benson was inducted into the college's Athletic Hall of Fame in 2016.

-Benson then transferred to and played second baseman and catcher at Boise State University: where he graduated with a Bachelor of Science degree in Physical education in 1975.
+Benson then transferred to and played second base and catcher at Boise State University: where he graduated with a Bachelor of Science degree in Physical education in 1975.
 Benson was named its "most inspirational baseball player" at the university's all-sports banquet.
 During the 1974 season, Benson finished with a .306 batting average.

 Benson also graduated in 1986 with a master's degree in athletics management from the University of Utah.